Justice & Care for Creation

 Learn

 “As your shepherds, your fear echoes in our hearts and we make your pain our own.
-Count on the commitment of all of us to stand with you in this challenging hour,” said Archbishop Timothy P. Broglio.
+Count on the commitment of all of us to stand with you in this challenging hour,” said Archbishop Timothy P. Broglio, president of the U.S. Conference of Catholic Bishops.

 “Law enforcement actions aimed at preserving order and ensuring community security are necessary for the common good.
 However, the current efforts go well beyond those with criminal histories.
 In the context of a gravely deficient immigration system, the mass arrest and removal of our neighbors, friends and family members on the basis of immigration status alone, particularly in ways that are arbitrary or without due process, represent a profound social crisis before which no person of good will can remain silent.
 The situation is far from the communion of life and love to which this nation of immigrants should strive.”